We ♥︎ honesty! Beat EMF may earn a commission through links on this page at no additional cost to you.

 If you want to create a home where WiFi DOES NOT have “free range,” here are some of the materials you want to use:

 Metal blocks WiFi signals most effectively because it’s a conductive material.
+That’s why shielded router guards that block wifi radiation are made with metal.
 Radio waves will essentially “bounce off” or be reflected.

 The best materials for WiFi shielding include silver, copper, and stainless steel.

 Insulation can still interrupt signals even though it’s porous.

 If the design of the fiberglass insulation is thick enough, it can potentially cut your reception.